 Restaurant on a golf course.
 Over the years, Addison has established itself as one of the finest culinary experiences in California.
 Chef William Bradley’s artisanal approach to cooking, based on an admiration for French cuisine, draws inspiration from the seasons.
 Ever attentive to the purity of the flavors, he enhances his ingredients by drawing on their inherent properties.
 The wine collection, with some 36,000 bottles under the enlightened management of sommelier Elizabeth Huettinger, includes twenty special cuvées crafted with winemakers from across the globe.
 The wine and food pairings are in perfect harmony with the refined, elegant service. ...
 Learn moreless

 Hotel and restaurant in a vineyard.
-In the midst of the famous vineyards of Napa Valley, French restaurateur Claude Rouas and his business partner Robert Harmon have created an elegant hotel hidden away in an olive grove reminiscent of Provence.
-The secluded, romantic “maisons”, with private terraces, custom furnishings and fireplaces, are perched on a hillside, framing one of California wine country’s most spectacular views above the renowned vineyards below.
-The Restaurant’s Mediterranean-inspired cuisine showcases the best seasonal ingredients of the region, while the Auberge Spa incorporates local grapes, olives, herbs and flowers into a host of luxurious and authentic treatments.
+In the midst of the famous vineyards of Napa Valley, French restaurateur Claude Rouas and his business partner Robert Harmon have created an elegant boutique hotel hidden away in an olive grove reminiscent of Provence.
+The secluded, romantic maisons with private terraces, custom furnishings and fireplaces are perched on a hillside, framing one of California wine country’s most spectacular views above the renowned vineyards below.
+The Restaurant’s Mediterranean-inspired cuisine showcases the best seasonal ingredients of the region, while the Auberge Spa incorporates natural ingredients indigenous to Northern California and the region into each customized treatment.
 The 15,000-bottle cellar features an award-winning selection of domestic and international wines for guests to enjoy on the terrace as the sun sets on the horizon. ...
 Learn moreless

 Restaurant in town.
 Three generations of the Canlis family have welcomed guests to Seattle’s most storied and celebrated restaurant.
 Built by Peter Canlis and architect Roland Terry in 1950, the landmark property is now run by brothers Mark and Brian Canlis.
 Perched high above the city and adorned in glass, the dining room boasts sweeping views of Lake Union and the Cascade Mountains beyond.
 It is a perfect backdrop for Chef Jason Franey’s inventive and contemporary yet approachable cuisine.
 On the menu, reformed classics pair with an enlightened and artfully composed tasting menu.
 Canlis is a modern restaurant with a sense of history, place and time. ...
 Learn moreless